rems4e/si-units/README.md

 This lib requires a C++14-compliant compiler.

 ## Installation
-This is almost a header-only lib, except for a few iostream-based functionalities.
-To use the whole library, just include the "Units.h" header into your source code, and add the "Units.cpp" to your build toolchain.
+This is a header-only lib.
+To use the whole library, just include the "Units.h" header into your source code.
+For a smaller compilation time, the operator<< overloads on iostreams are defined in their own .cpp file.
+By default, you will need to add the "Units.cpp" to your build toolchain.
+To benefit from the header-only feature, you just have to #define UNITS_HEADER_ONLY just before #including the "Units.h" header.